WHAT CAUSES OUR SYMPTOMS?

 These include mould and particles from dust mites.
 These allergens are with us all year long.

-These are the seasonal allergies that include pollen from grass and weeds.
+These are seasonal allergen that include pollens from trees and grasses.

 Allergens can enter our body through our nose.5, 6